wintvelt/blob-images-frontend-NEW/README.md

     - [x] setpassword is implemented on same page
     - [x] test various scenarios
     - [x] it should be possible to navigate from scratch to page with verification code
+    - [ ] after verification, a success message is shown, with link to go to groups page
 - [ ] `signup.js` - allows user to sign up
     - the url should contain a query parameter `inviteid`, unless direct signup is allowed
         - this is passed to cognito on signup
         - the cognito backend preSignup lambda verifies the inviteId (unless env vars allow direct signup)
-    - after signup user is redirected to the verify page
+    - after signup user is redirected to the verification form
+        - user receives an email with a verification code
+        - verification form has email + code
+        - after submit, a message is displayed that verification is complete
+            - or error message with option to resend verification code
     - to develop/ test
         - [ ] create the signup page
         - [ ] integrate the verify page